openhwgroup/core-v-xif/doc/index.md

 ### Dual-Writeback Instructions
 The core-v-xif optionally supports implementation of custom ISA extensions mandating dual register writebacks.
-In order to accomodate that need we provision the possibility to reserve multiple destination registers for a single offloaded instruction.
+In order to accommodate that need we provision the possibility to reserve multiple destination registers for a single offloaded instruction.
-For even destination registers other than `X0`,  `Xn` and `Xn+1` are reserved for writeback upon offloading a dual-writeback instruction, where `Xn` denotes the destination register addresss extracted from `instr_data[11:7]`.
+For even destination registers other than `X0`,  `Xn` and `Xn+1` are reserved for writeback upon offloading a dual-writeback instruction, where `Xn` denotes the destination register address extracted from `instr_data[11:7]`.

 ### Ternary Operations
 The core-v-xif optionally supports ISA extensions implementing instructions which use three source operands.